Despite the crappy weather at the outset, 2/3rds of the way there we finally got some cloud break, right over the islands of Japan.

 Although our hotel looked impressive on the website, nothing was really sufficient to prepare us for the reality.
 I mean, this place is da bomb.
 I'm sure we have stuff in the western world to top it, but I'll never likely experience it myself.
 I'll let the photos do most of the talking, but just to rattle off a few points of interest:

+You have your choice from a menu of seven different pillow types for your bed.
 All the area lights the room's hallway, closet and bathroom are motion controlled, no switches.
 You show up, they turn on, you leave, they go out.
 The room has 4, yes, 4 remote controls.
 The area lights and air conditioning are remote controlled, as well as the electrically powered inner and outer curtains.
 Nothing like rolling over in the morning and pressing a button to let the sun in.
 That never gets old.

 The shower stall is quite unlike anything I've ever seen, it's a complete glass enclosure at least 5/8ths thick and the hinges that hold the door on look about right for the main turret hatch of an M1 Abrams.
 The shower head is nearly a foot in diameter and does an impressive job of duplicating Niagara falls after a spring storm.
 Madness.